 How to improve your business budget

-Often, IT departments are forced to make cuts due to budgeting challenges.
+Often, sales figure.
 However, companies are looking to increase their IT spending this year because of changes brought about by the COVID-19 pandemic and rampant cybercrime.
 According to Gartner’s 2022 CIO and Technology Executive Survey, CIOs expect IT budgets to grow by 3.6% this year — the fastest rate in more than a decade.

 Here are a few budgeting tips businesses can follow to get a better return on their investment.